GeoscienceAustralia/eo-tides/docs/paper/paper.md

 Validation functionality in `eo-tides` provides a convenient tool for loading high-quality sea-level measurements from the GESLA Global Extreme Sea Level Analysis [@GESLAv3] archive – a global dataset of almost 90,713 years of sea level data from 5,119 records across the world.
 The `load_gauge_gesla` function allows GESLA data to be loaded for the same location and time period as a satellite time series.
 Differences between modelled and observed tide heights can then be quantified through the calculation of accuracy statistics that include the Root Mean Square Error (RMSE), Mean Absolute Error (MAE), R-squared and bias.

-Furthermore, different ocean tide models perform differently in different coastal locations. `eo-tides` supports the comparison of multiple tide models against GESLA data simultaneously, empowering users to make informed decisions and choose the optimal tide model that best suits their location or application with confidence.
+Furthermore, different ocean tide models perform differently in different coastal locations. `eo-tides` allows multiple tide models to be compared against GESLA data simultaneously, empowering users to make informed decisions and choose the optimal tide model that best suits their location or application.

 # Research projects
-Early versions of functions provided in `eo-tides` has been used to support continental-scale modelling of the elevation and exposure of Australia's intertidal zone [@deaintertidal], and to support tide correction for satellite-derived shorelines as part of the `CoastSeg` Python package [@Fitzpatrick2024].
+Early versions of functions provided in `eo-tides` has been for continental-scale modelling of the elevation and exposure of Australia's intertidal zone [@deaintertidal], and to support tide correction for satellite-derived shorelines as part of the `CoastSeg` Python package [@Fitzpatrick2024].

 # Acknowledgements
 Functions from `eo-tides` were originally developed in the Digital Earth Australia Notebooks and Tools repository [@krause2021dea].
 The authors would like to thank all DEA Notebooks contributers and maintainers for their invaluable assistance with code review, feature suggestions and code edits.
 This paper is published with the permission of the Chief Executive Officer, Geoscience Australia.